aristos2002/progintro/hw0-sdi2200227/collatz/README.md

-README.md file is empty.
-Any documentation needed is the code itself.
+*README.md file is empty.* Any documentation needed is in the code itself.
 **No noteworthy observations have been made!!!**